ClassicOldSong/ApolloLauncherExport/README.md

 # ApolloLauncherExport

-A Python script to generate launcher files for [Daijishō](https://github.com/TapiocaFox/Daijishou) (Android) and [ES-DE](https://www.es-de.org/) (EmulationStation Desktop Edition) to stream PC games via [Apollo](https://github.com/ClassicOldSong/Apollo).
+A Python script to generate launcher files for [Pegasus Frontend](https://pegasus-frontend.org/), [Daijishō](https://github.com/TapiocaFox/Daijishou) (Android) and [ES-DE](https://www.es-de.org/) (EmulationStation Desktop Edition) to stream PC games via [Apollo](https://github.com/ClassicOldSong/Apollo).
 Artemis is used as the client (referred to as Apollo/Artemis in this script's context for the client-side launchers it generates).

 This script reads your Apollo server's application list and host details to create the necessary files for these frontends, enabling a seamless game launching experience. **This script is specifically for Apollo and Artemis and does not support the original Sunshine and Moonlight.**

 ## Features

+*   Generates `.artp` files and `metadata.pegasus.txt` for Pegasus Frontend, together with app image(if defined).
 *   Generates `.art` files (per-game launcher files) and an `Artemis.json` platform/player configuration file for Daijishō.
 *   Generates `.artes` files (per-game launcher files), an `Apollo.uuid` (host UUID file), `es_systems.xml` (system configuration), and `es_find_rules.xml` (emulator configuration) for ES-DE.
-*   Parses Apollo server's `apps.json` (application list) and `sunshine_state.json` (host UUID, a filename potentially retained from Sunshine) via a simple `.conf` helper file.
+*   Parses Apollo server's `apps.json` and `sunshine_state.json` from `sunshine.conf` file.
 *   Provides a basic graphical user interface (GUI) to select the configuration file and choose the target frontend (Daijishō or ES-DE).
 *   Outputs organized files into an `export/<frontend_name>/<host_name>/` directory.